 Lee Mack is one of the UK’s most recognisable and celebrated comics.
 His relentless determination to have fun is marvellously infectious, and leaves his audiences exhausted by laughter.
 His energy, finely crafted one-liners, and quick ad-libs create an elusive star quality.
 He is the winner of three British Comedy Awards.

-Lee has also just starred as team captain on Would I Lie To You (BBC One) Series 10 in the latter half of 2016, alongside Rob Brydon and David Mitchell, while in October 2016, he appeared in the acclaimed Channel 4 Drama National Treasure, starring Robbie Coltrane.
+Lee also starred as team captain on Would I Lie To You (BBC One) Series 10 in the latter half of 2016, alongside Rob Brydon and David Mitchell, while in October 2016, he appeared in the acclaimed Channel 4 Drama National Treasure, starring Robbie Coltrane.
 In 2013, Lee recorded a new 13-part comedy panel show for Sky called Duck Quacks Don’t Echo.
 As host of the show, Lee challenges his three celebrity guests to offer up an incredible fact in a bid to prove they have the best.
 Each fact is then put to the test using elaborate and hilarious methods to establish a winner.
 The show aired in early 2014 and was followed swiftly by a second series in 2015 and its third in 2016.

 Previously, in 2010, Lee had toured the country with his twice-extended tour, Going Out.
 Prior to that, Lee was nominated for Best Live Stand Up at the 2006 British Comedy Awards.
 This coincided with the release of his first live DVD – Lee Mack Live.
 His second live DVD, Going Out was released in 2010.

 Lee has won a BAFTA for his contribution to The Sketch Show (ITV1), and was host of They Think It’s All Over (BBC One) and two series of The Lee Mack Show on BBC Radio 2 (nominated for a Sony Award).
 In 2011, Lee hosted his own prime time Saturday night entertainment show named Lee Mack’s All Star Cast on BBC One to great success.